Save Infected Teeth

 If you have a toothache or a very sensitive, tender tooth, you may have an infected tooth.
 This is a serious problem, and can result in the loss of your tooth without treatment, as well as a lot of pain and discomfort.

 A root canal from Dr. Williamson is the best way to preserve your tooth, prevent further complications, and restore your smile, your bite, and your day-to-day routine.
-Contact us now to schedule an appointment at our Festus MO dental office or Columbia IL dental office and get the help you need from Williamson Dental.
+Contact us now to schedule an appointment at our Columbia IL dental office and get the help you need from Williamson Dental.

 Signs You May Need Root Canal Therapy